viperML/miq/README.md

 /miq/store/bootstrap-tools.tar.xz-9d678d0fc5041f17
 ```

-The package manager implements a "recipe" evaluator implemented in Lua, which is used to describe how packages are built (similarly to rpmspec or ebuilds).
+The package manager implements a "recipe" evaluator implemented in Lua, which is used to describe how packages are built (similarly to ebuilds or rpmspec).
 This evaluator also calculates the hashes of the packages, and lets the user define the packages without having to hardcode these values.

 <!-- <p align="center">